RomayLala/alx-low_level_programming/0x02-functions_nested_loops/README.md

 This function  prints the 9 times table, starting with 0.
 This function adds two integers and returns the result.
 This function prints all natural numbers from n to 98, followed by a new line.
+This program contains a function `print_times_table` that prints the `n` times table, starting with 0.